 The Corporate Sustainability Reporting Directive (CSRD)

-Verification, assurance and compliance services to support the transparency of your sustainability measures
+Increase the transparency of your sustainability initiatives

 The Corporate Sustainability Reporting Directive (CSRD) is the new EU legislation that requires all large companies to publish regular reports on their environmental and social impact activities.
 It helps investors, consumers, policymakers and other stakeholders evaluate non-financial performance whilst encouraging a more responsible approach to business.